-- 1. Opening: On the board write the pronouns: "she, he, they."
-Ask students to raise their hand if they've ever seen these words before - 2.
+- Opening: On the board write the pronouns: "she, he, they."
+Ask students to raise their hand if they've ever seen these words before. - 2.
 Write "pronouns" on the board and tell students that these pronouns are types of words that replace the name of a person or thing in a sentence. - 3.
 On the board write " likes dogs."
 Model saying the sentence first with a name, and then with a pronoun.
 You can use yourself, a character from a book you've recently read with the class, or a TV character that your students are familiar with.
 Be careful to be sure you're using the correct pronouns for the people in your example. - 4.
-Tell students, "People chose pronouns that stand for what they want others to call them by when they're not using their name.
-To show respect for people, we use the pronouns that they want to be called." - 5.
-Show the class a picture of Nadia the class snake.
+Tell students, "People choose pronouns that stand for what they want others to call them by when they're not using their name.
+To show respect for people, we use the pronouns that they want to be called." - Show the class a picture of Nadia the class snake.
 "Nadia identifies as a girl and uses 'she/her/ hers' pronouns."
 Write "she/her/hers" underneath the picture.
-You're in the locker room after gym and one of your classmates keeps making insulting remarks to a much smaller student who has the locker next to you.
-What do you do?

-6. Show the class a picture of Sebastian the class bunny.
-"Sebastian identifies as a boy and uses 'he/ him/his' pronouns."
+6. Show the class a picture of Sebastian, the class bunny.
+"Sebastian identifies as a boy and uses 'he/him/his' pronouns."
 Write "he/him/his" underneath the picture.

-7. Show the class a picture of Hadhir the class hamster.
+7. Show the class a picture of Hadhir, the class hamster.
 "Hadhir identifies as nonbinary.
 They don't identify as a boy or a girl, just a hamster.
 Hadhir uses 'they/them/theirs' pronouns."
 Write "they/ them/theirs" underneath the picture.